• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Dental implants can improve your oral health in many aspects.

 First and foremost, they can replace a tooth that is otherwise unhealthy and even infected.
-An infected tooth affects your overall health and can lead to serious, life-threatening conditions.
+An infected tooth can affect your overall health and lead to severe, life-threatening conditions.
 They can also reduce the risk of periodontal disease by replacing a tooth with advanced bone loss that is harboring bacteria.

-An implant will stabilize the bone, which will prevent adjacent teeth from becoming mobile due to bone loss.
-While you still need to perform proper oral hygiene on a dental implant, the implant can not decay or cause problems with the adjacent teeth.
+An implant will stabilize the bone, preventing adjacent teeth from becoming mobile due to bone loss.
+While you still need to maintain proper oral hygiene around a dental implant, the implant cannot decay or cause problems with the adjacent teeth.

 Poor oral hygiene and untreated oral disease can cause other health complications.
-Improving your oral health can actually improve your overall health as well.
+Improving your oral health can also improve your overall health.

 Can last a lifetime

 Unlike other replacement options, dental implants can last a lifetime.
-Once the implant has completed osseointegration, the process where the implant fuses with the bone, it is unlikely that you’ll ever need to replace the implant.
+Once the implant has completed osseointegration, the process where the implant fuses with the bone, it is unlikely that you will ever need to replace the implant.
 Dental implants are durable and a reliable way to replace teeth.

 Act as natural teeth